 Information on specific program requirements and applications is available in the Center for International Programs and online.
 With the exception of a single required foreign language course, students must meet all study abroad requirements at the time they apply and continue to meet the set requirements prior to departure.
 Academic performance and probationary status for violations of the student code of conduct will be evaluated by CIP staff following each quarter prior to departure for study abroad/study away.

 Students may only apply for one study abroad/study away program at a time, regardless of the application deadline of that program.
-If a student is not admitted into his or her first choice study abroad program, the CIP will assist the student in applying for another study abroad program to which he or she is eligible and in which there is space available.
+If a student is not admitted into his or her first choice study abroad program, the CIP will assist the student in applying for another study abroad program for which he or she is eligible and in which there is space available.